EPAM Named a Finalist for NASA MarsXR2 Challenge: An interview with Nataliia Savchenko, team captain from EPAM Poland

 What motivates you to win now?

-This project serves as a tremendous source of motivation for me, as I am eager to gain deeper insights into the inner workings of this prestigious organization.
+This project serves as a tremendous source of motivation for me, as I am eager to gain deeper insights into the inner workings of an organization like NASA and how we can solve their challenges as designers, engineers and business partners.
 Being educated as a rocket science engineer, I am excited to apply my knowledge in this unique opportunity.

 Thank you for the conversation!